Jeanne d'Arc Boulevard Transit Measures

 The City of Ottawa remains committed to keeping the public informed of our ongoing project in your neighbourhood and we do so by using a variety of communication methods to update residents including but not limited to, mailed notices, ottawa.ca, in-person and online engagement opportunities.

-The ongoing Jeanne d'Arc Boulevard Transit Measures project will be having a virtual public information session to provide residents with additional information of the construction operations, which will be held over Zoom on Wednesday, October 9 at 7 pm.
+The ongoing Jeanne d'Arc Boulevard Transit Measures project held a virtual public information session over Zoom on Wednesday, October 9, to provide residents with additional information of the construction operations.

 What: This project has been implemented to address transit operational challenges for OC Transpo to allow their buses to service the Jeanne d’Arc O-Train station once Stage 2 of the O-Train East extension is put into service.
 To facilitate southbound bus connections and to improve bus service reliability at the Jeanne d’Arc O-Train station, this project will construct two new permanent facilities: